atom0s/XiPackets/world/server/0x000E/README.md

 _Flag set if the entity motion scheduler should be paused._

-This flag is used when the entity is petrified or terrored.
+This flag is used when the entity is petrified or terrorized.
 It will cause the entity to pause their current animation and freeze in place. _(Additional flags are set to lock the entity in place.)_

 ### `CliPriorityFlag`